Agriculture

 Cover Crops - Legumes

 Legumes make an alternative to grasses as popular cover crops.
-These enrich the soil by providing it with nitrogen nutrients.
-This nitrogen nutrient is helpful for the growth of the plants.
+These enrich the soil by providing nitrogen.
+This nitrogen nutrient helps plant growth.
 Legumes have deep roots, which can break soil compaction and hold the soil tightly to prevent soil erosion.
+The major crops include:

 Non-Legumes